|

 - Your camera;

-- All the instruction books that came with it;
+- All the instruction books and the CD that came with it;

 - All the cables that came with it, including the power supply and its cables;